Believe it or not, Pickleball has more to do with tennis than it does with pickles!

 4. To be “pickled” means you scored no points in the whole game.
 For example, if you lose 11-0, you’ve been pickled!

 5. The "kitchen" is not a place for eating pickles!
 It’s a slang term for the non-volley zone.

-If you’re an avid Pickleball player or recently hooked on this fun paddle sport, come on over to the Summit YMCA to enjoy a competitive game in a social atmosphere while learning new strategies to better your game.
+If you’re an avid Pickleball player or recently hooked on this fun paddle sport, come on over to the Summit YMCA & Berkeley Heights YMCA to enjoy a competitive game in a social atmosphere while learning new strategies to better your play.
 Never played Pickleball before?
 You may be surprised by how quickly you catch on!
 It’s a great sport for all ages and abilities that provides not only healthy exercise and activity, but also allows for positive social interaction.

 The Summit Area YMCA builds stronger communities with programs and services that help all individuals learn, grow, and thrive in a welcoming, inclusive environment.
 In fact, the Y offers activities and programs for everyone -- every day!
-Find the program that’s right for you by browsing our Program Guide or All Programs page.
+Find the program that’s right for you.